-Every year, in the Fall, time changes happen as part of the daylight saving time practice.
+Every year, in the fall, time changes happen as part of the Daylight Saving Time (DST) practice.

 This article highlights what you need to know and do, for your records to stay accurate:

 Daylight Saving Time adjustments for the fall season can occur at different dates around the year, across the globe.
 This year, the changes will occur on:

 for EU 🇪🇺 countries & UK 🇬🇧: 30th of October 2022

 The date changes every year.
 The time adjustment usually happens on the last Sunday of October